-Name Capacity/nature of interest Number of Shares Approximate percentage of shareholding in the total issued share capital of the Company Katsuya YAMAMOTO ^{1,2} Beneficial interest 375,000,000 75%
+Name Capacity/nature of interest Number of Shares Approximate percentage of shareholding in the total issued share capital of the Company Mr. Katsuya YAMAMOTO Beneficial interest 375,000,000 75%

-(1) Mr. Katsuya YAMAMOTO is an executive Director, the chief executive officer of the Company and the chairman of the Board.

-(2) On 25 July 2018, Mr. Katsuya YAMAMOTO entered into a share charge agreement with Mizuho Bank, Ltd. (株式会社みずほ銀行) (the "Chargee"), pursuant to which he pledged all 375,000,000 Shares held by him in favour of the Chargee, for the purpose of securing a term loan granted by the Chargee to his associate.
-After 31 June 2019 and on 9 September 2019, such share charge was terminated and Mr. Katsuya YAMAMOTO was released from his obligations thereunder.
+- (1) Mr. Katsuya YAMAMOTO is an executive Director, the chief executive officer of the Company and the chairman of the Board. - (2) On 25 July 2018, Mr. Katsuya YAMAMOTO entered into a share charge agreement with Mizuho Bank, Ltd.\ (株式会社みずほ銀行) (the "Chargee"), pursuant to which he pledged all 375,000,000 Shares held by him in favour of the Chargee, for the purpose of securing a term loan granted by the Chargee to his associate.
+On 9 September 2019, such share charge was terminated and Mr. Katsuya YAMAMOTO was released from his obligations thereunder.

-Save as disclosed above, as at 30 June 2019, none of our Directors or the chief executive of the Company had any interests or short positions in any shares, underlying shares or debentures of the Company or any of its associated corporations (within the meaning of Part XV of the SFO), which had been notified to the Company and the Stock Exchange or recorded in the Register or as otherwise notified to the Company and the Stock Exchange pursuant to the Model Code.
+Save as disclosed above, as at 30 June 2020, none of our Directors or the chief executive of the Company had any interests or short positions in any shares, underlying shares or debentures of the Company or any of its associated corporations (within the meaning of Part XV of the SFO), which had been notified to the Company and the Stock Exchange or recorded in the Register or as otherwise notified to the Company and the Stock Exchange pursuant to the Model Code.